-UCCE Advisor joyhollingsworth@ucanr.edu (559) 241-7527 550 E. Shaw Avenue Suite 210 Fresno, CA 93710 not leached, then they keep building.
+UCCE Advisor joyhollingsworth@ucanr.edu (559) 241-7527 550 E. Shaw Avenue Suite 210-B Fresno, CA 93710 not leached, then they keep building.
 Over time, even low levels of salt in the water will cause problems in the soil.

 It is important to know the difference between salinity and sodicity.
-Salinity refers to any type of salts, for example NaCl (sodium chloride, table salt), CaSO4 (calcium sulfate, gypsum), MgSO4 (magnesium sulfate, Epsom salt), and NaHCO3 (sodium bicarbonate, baking soda).
-Sodicity is measured by the Sodium Adsorption Ratio (SAR), which is the amount of sodium compared the combined to and amount of calcium magnesium.
+Salinity refers to any type of salts, for example NaCl (sodium chloride, table salt), $CaSO_4$ (calcium sulfate, gypsum), MgSO4 (magnesium sulfate, Epsom salt), and NaHCO3 (sodium bicarbonate, baking soda).
+Sodicity is Sodium measured the by Adsorption Ratio (SAR), which is amount of sodium the combined compared to the amount of calcium and magnesium.
 Salinity and sodicity can interact to cause different effects.
 If sodicity is high but salinity is low, water infiltration problems can happen.
 However, if sodicity is high and salinity is also high, water infiltration is not as difficult.
 This is because sodium causes soil aggregates to disperse, reducing large pores.
 Calcium improves water penetration by building soil structure.
-This is why adding gypsum (CaSO4) to soils can help.
-However, if you are having water water are so problematic is they can build up over time." penetration issues and already have calcium carbonate (CaCO3) in the soil, it is better to add sulfuric acid which will free up the calcium present.
+This is why adding gypsum (CaSO4) to water are so problematic is they can build up over time." carbonate (CaCO3) in the soil, it is better to add sulfuric acid which will free up the calcium present.
+While sodic soils can cause water infiltration while source son's can cause water infituation issues, saline soils can cause crop stress.
+Because water moves towards areas of higher concentration, the only way for roots in salty soils to absorb water is to take on more solutes.
+It takes energy for the plant to try to exclude the salt, and that can reduce growth and yield.
+Sodium can be toxic to the plants and it competes with positively charged ions (potassium, calcium. other magnesium) for plant uptake, resulting in nutrient deficiencies.
+For salinity issues, the main remedy is leaching the salts down into the soil with water.
+This is difficult to do during drought situations and when using drip irrigation, but there are strategies that can be used to help.
+Check out this ANR publication Managing Salts by Leaching for more information. https://anrcatalog.ucanr.edu/pdf/8550.pdf